Chart Color Schemes

 Chifley has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 13 projects that are expected to impact the area.
-Notable projects include the Woden Town Square Precinct Redevelopment, the Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, Ivy by Morris (Section 54 Phillip), and Skye by Trilogy (Section 117 Phillip).
-The following list details those projects that are likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects likely influencing the region.
+Notable initiatives include Woden Town Square Precinct Redevelopment, Woden Experiment Stage 2 - Public Realm & Active Travel Upgrades, Ivy by Morris (Section 54 Phillip), and Skye by Trilogy (Section 117 Phillip).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.